Intent Detection – the building block of Conversational AI

 It goes without saying that, to be effective, it’s essential that customer service agents are able to understand what customers want.
 For people, that is a skill that is inherent, but for AI Agents, it’s a skill that requires training or programming.

-Here we will explore at a high level how our Intent Detection works and what it enables the DigitalGenius platform to do.
+Here we will explore at a high level how our intent detection works, how it enables the DigitalGenius platform to recognize user intent, and what this means for AI-driven customer service.

 Why Is Intent Detection Important?